yomomzfavd/OIBSIP/README.md

 # OIBSIP
-Internship tasks for the Oasis Infobyte Cybersecurity Internship.
+Tasks for the Oasis Infobyte Cybersecurity Internship.